ragmha/old-personal-blog/pages/about/index.md

 * I listen to a lot of music from various genres ranging from rap to alt-rock to atmospheric dance.
 My all-time favorites are:  Skrillex, Avicii, W&W, G-Eazy, Marshmello and Arctic Monkeys among others.

+* I like trying out <insert your framework> and <insert your tools> 😎

+* I love reading [Hacker news](https://news.ycombinator.com/) to keep myself updated with technology trends 🎉

 * My public key fingerprint is:
  `D92E A9FF 68F8 A502 389E 4AAB 4DE7 6CF9 E176 AB6D`